 - your organisation’s governing rules identifies which disease(s) you are targeting, what your activities are, and how your activities promote the prevention or control of disease(s).

 This is a brief snapshot of some points you will need to consider when registering your organisation with the ACNC as a HPC.
-If you have any questions or need assistance registering as a HPC, you can read the factsheet on HPCs on the ACNC website.
+If you have any questions or need assistance registering as a HPC, check the ACNC website.

 Was this article helpful?